Sergio471/GoldenPots/README.md

 Also, AI can make a 50% mistake if benefits of both moves differ slightly.
 The greater MISTAKE_EPS in code, the less accurate is AI.

-Set both *_EPS to 0.00 to make starting distribution of gold and AI perfect.
+Set both *_EPS to 0.00 to make balance of starting distribution of gold and AI perfect.
 (In such case, it is impossible to win).

 #Example of a game (human started)